 The original inhabitants of Australia are the native Aboriginals that arrived to the island country around 400,000 years ago.
 It wasn’t until the 17th century that Dutch Explorers found this land and claimed it for Great Britain.
 This land was founded as a penal colony for criminals who could not be held in Great Britain because of prison overcrowding.
 The native Aboriginals and the new settlers faced my oppositions, especially the destruction of the Aboriginal culture through the conversion to Christianity.
 The numbers of the Aboriginal people began to drop steadily as more and more settlers landed on the shores of Australia, looking for mainly gold.
 During the 1960’s, the Aboriginal people were finally able to claim citizenship underneath Australian law, and women gained the right to vote in 1896, the first country to do so.
 In present day Australia, the culture of the Aboriginal people is still thriving today, and the culture divides between the English and the Natives have become permeable as time has come.

 Classes will be taught by MU faculty members.
 Student advising is done by the Education Abroad Office.

 The cost of housing and meals is the responsibility of the student.
-The Education Abroad Office will assist students with rooming assignments.
+The International Office at Monash will provide instructions on applying for housing.